KFC4Life/Screenshot-CMS/readme.md

 - Advanced settings

 ## Got an idea?
-You're free to <a href="https://github.com/siemen6/Screenshot-CMS/issues/new">create</a> a issue.
+Feel free to <a href="https://github.com/siemen6/Screenshot-CMS/issues/new">create</a> an issue.

 ## Screenshots
 ![Screenshot 1](https://i.siemenrotensen.nl/oTQXOXLXv)